-Townsend's Big-Eared Bat - The closest CNDDB record (Occurrence No. 127) for the Townsend's big-eared bat is located approximately 2.2 miles west of the project site.
-M&A conducted surveys for the Townsend's big-eared bat on March 12, 2015.
-No bats or evidence of bat occupation in any structure, or in any tree cavity were found during M&A's maternity/roost surveys.
-M&A concludes that this bat does not reside on the project site.
+Townsend's Big-Eared Bat - The existing building and trees onsite, although unlikely, may provide roosting and/or maternity habitat for the Townsend big eared bat.
+Surveys were conducted on March 12, 2015 and no bats or evidence of bat occupation in any structure, or in any tree cavity was found.
 As bats are highly mobile species, avoidance mitigation is proposed in order to avoid impacts to roosting bats.
-See Mitigation Measure BIO-2.
+See Mitigation Measure BIO-3.
 Recommended avoidance measure will prevent impacts to this species and accordingly, impacts will be less than significant.

-Pallid Bat - The closest CNDDB record (Occurrence No. 224) is located approximately 3.1 miles south of the project.
-M&A conducted surveys for the pallid bat on March 12, 2015.
-No bats or evidence of bat occupation in any structure, or in any tree cavity were found during M&A's maternity/roost surveys.
-M&A concludes that this bat does not reside on the project site.
+Pallid Bat - The closest CNDDB record is located approximately 2.9 miles south of the project.
+The existing building and trees onsite, although unlikely, may provide roosting and/or maternity habitat for the pallid bat.
+Surveys were conducted on March 12, 2015 and no bats or evidence of bat occupation in any structure, or in any tree cavity was found.
 As bats are highly mobile species, avoidance mitigation is proposed in order to avoid impacts to roosting bats.
 See Mitigation Measure BIO-3.
 Recommended avoidance measure will prevent impacts to this species and accordingly, impacts will be less than significant.

-The site provides potential nesting habitat for passerine birds and raptors.
+The site provides potential nesting habitat for raptors and passerine birds.
+A pair of red shouldered hawks was observed nesting on the project site in March 2015 (Monk & Associates).
 No tree removal is proposed as part of this project.
 If tree removal becomes necessary the incorporation of mitigation measures will reduce potential impacts to nesting birds to less than significant.
-See Mitigation Measure BIO-1 and BIO-3.
+See Mitigation Measure BIO-1 and BIO-2.